Oregon Pharmacy Technician Licensing Guide

 Once you complete your training, you’ll be eligible to sit for the Pharmacy Technician Certification Exam (PTCE).

-• Passing the PTCE earns you the Certified Pharmacy Technician (CPhT) credential—a nationally recognized certification that meets Oregon’s requirements for the COPT license.
+• Passing the PTCE earns you the Certified Pharmacy Technician (CPhT) credential.
+This is a nationally recognized certification that meets Oregon’s requirements for the COPT license.

 After earning your CPhT certification, you can apply for your Certified Oregon Pharmacy Technician license through the Oregon Board of Pharmacy.
 Here’s what you’ll need to complete your application: